ENVIRONMENTAL SCIENCE AND TECHNOLOGY (ENST)College of Agriculture and Natural Resources

 Total Credits: A minimum of 17 credits are required to complete this minor.

 The ENST curricula consist of a broad set of background courses in environmental science, electives in applications, and upper-level field courses that synthesize the major.
-Hands-on learning experience is included in required internship and practicum courses, in addition to opportunities for undergraduate research.
+Students gain hands-on learning experience during their required internship.

 Scholarships and Financial Assistance